bsoyka/policy/privacy-policy.md

 to collect information about you when you visit my sites or open emails I send to you.

+I may ask you to consent to the use of cookies on your computer or mobile device.
+This preference will be stored in a cookie if you respond to it.

 ### Do Not Track

 "Do Not Track" (DNT) is a privacy preference you can set in your browser if you